pyish/e-commerce/README.md

 ```
 2. Create a `.env` file in the root folder, provide the required database information  to the `.env` file (.env.example file is provided to help set this information)

-3. Create the tables with the django command line
+3. Create the tables with the django command

 ```bash
 python manage.py makemigrations